jgwill/jgtml/fdb_scanner.md

 1. **Initialization**
     - Imports, path setup, and constants.
     - Cache directory and file naming logic.
+    - **NEW:** Cache root directory is now resolved from the `JGT_CACHE` environment variable (if set), or defaults to `$HOME/.cache/jgt`.
+The root and all subdirectories (e.g., `fdb_scanners`) are created automatically and recursively if missing, ensuring agentic, robust cache creation for all scan operations.
 2. **Argument Parsing**
     - CLI arguments parsed for instruments, timeframes, cache, and verbosity.
 3. **Cache Handling**